 ** I don’t recommend non-rimmed baking sheets for use in the GSO.
 Although the leveling tray does a good job of keeping things level, baked goods can easily slide off a flat sheet if there is even a slight incline.

 This entry was posted on Sunday, May 8th, 2011 at 3:39 am and is filed under Cookies, Cookware.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.